FortAwesome/font-awesome-less/README.md

     $ gem install font-awesome-less

-If you use Rails add this to e.g. application.css.scss:
+If you use Rails add this to e.g. application.css.less:

-    *= require font-awesome
+    @import "font-awesome";

 ## Upgrading from 3.*